EARTH TO ECHO

 “I’m going to tell you a story and I’m not supposed to tell anyone so keep it between us.
 We were normal kids until we discovered something.”— Tuck (Brian “Astro” Bradley)

-EARTH TO ECHO // Here is my theory: director David Green saw “Super 8” and heard critics call it a mix between “E.T.
-Extraterrestrial” and “Cloverfield,” pairing beings from another planet with children who assist in helping them get home.
+Here is my theory: director David Green saw “Super 8” and heard critics call it a mix between “E.T. the Extra-Terrestrial” and “Cloverfield,” pairing beings from another planet with children who assist in helping them get home.
 Instead of a little brown alien, however, director J.J.
 Abrams opted for an alien the size of his “Cloverfield” monster.
-Upon being exposed to the comparison, Green likely thought of doing the same exact blend, but instead, he would take the children helping the extraterrestrial storyline and place it in the found footage genre.
-Complete with shaky cameras, bike mounts, and even cell phone footage, “Earth To Echo” is a first person family adventure film that forgets to be its own film, while retracing the same old steps.
+Upon being exposed to the comparison, Green likely thought of doing the same blend, but instead, he would take the children helping the extraterrestrial storyline and place it in the found-footage genre.
+Complete with shaky cameras, bike mounts, and even cell phone footage, “Earth To Echo” is a first-person family adventure film that forgets to be unique, while retracing the same old steps.
 The only element within the film that feels vaguely creative is the robotic owl-looking alien that just wants to find its spaceship and go home.